Ten Ways AAFSW Can Help You Help Your Overseas Post Community

 As an independent non-profit and peer-to-peer network, AAFSW has a lot to offer Community Liaison Office coordinators (CLOs) to help support and advise employees and family members at post.
 Here are some suggested ways to make good use of our networks and services!

 1) Help get the word out that AAFSW exists.
 Have you heard someone say “There ought to be an independent organization for family members”?
-Tell them there is one—with a long history of achievement, such as advocating for the creation of the Family Liaison Office—and that we need their ideas and energy.
+Tell them there is one—with a long history of achievement, such as advocating for the creation of the Global Community Liaison Office—and that we need their ideas and energy.

 2) Make sure foreign-born spouses at post know about our Foreign-Born Spouses Group, both on Facebook and in-person in the Washington, DC area.
 The group provides valuable peer-to-peer support, especially during the often-challenging transition to Washington.
 (AAFSW membership is encouraged but not required.)